Name: Amanda Riester

 Have you had success in promoting veganism / vegetarianism to others?
 If so, how did you go about it?

-As I said, I make it a point to always wear a VEGAN logo item.
 I get a lot of attention from my fit healthy body and high energy workouts, and I use that as a form of activism.
 So many people come over and ask "whats your secret?
 You always look so energized and you are so fit!"
 My answer...
-"Im a vegan!"
+"Ive never eaten flesh in my life."
+That answers always leaves an impact.

 What do you think the most important aspect of training is?